Welcome to our website and the Western Rider Development Programme!

 a complete set of e-newsletters issued since the launch of the Programme.

 Then it's over to you to get on with it!
 In addition to being able to access all of the publicly available information on this website and practise your skills at home, you can submit interim videos for assessment prior to requesting your final assessment.
-You'll receive comprehensive written feedback and guidance on how to improve your performance or progress to the next level.
-Successful candidates are awarded an official certificate and the achievement is reported in the Society's national magazine, 'WES News' as well as being recorded on this website on our Roll of Honour.
+You'll receive comprehensive written feedback and guidance on how to improve your performance, and successful candidates are awarded an official certificate on successful completion of each Level.

 How much does it cost?

-Members registering before 30th June 2013 are able to register for a fee of £35.
-This equates roughly to the cost of a one hour lesson with a properly qualified western trainer.
-From 1st July the registration fee will be £50.
+The fee to join the Programme is £50.
 This covers your initial registration and includes your online support and assessment at Level 1 - so we hope you'll agree that it offers great value for money!
-As you progress through the Programme there will be an additional fee of £35 payable at the commencement of each Level.
+As you progress through the Programme there will be an additional fee of £40 payable at the commencement of each Level.
 You can work at your own pace, without any pressure.
 You'll also have control over how much you spend and when you spend it!

 Is it worth it?